aws-samples/aws-iam-identity-center-extensions/README.md

 - Enforce the "cannot delete" constraint when a permission set is being referenced in an entitlement

 ### Enterprise friendly account assignment life cycle

-The current entitlement API calls (createAccountAssignment, deleteAccountAssignment) use SSO generated ARNs for referencing the principalId, instanceArn and permissionSetArn.

 The current entitlement API's are only account-level and do not handle organization based entitlement provisioning and de-provisioning.
 This means at the moment, enterprises need to build their own automation for their SSO provisioning use cases.